 What do we suggest for grandparents who want to help?

-Talk to the parents!
 Grandparents need to understand the family’s situation in terms of financial aid based on need.
 The conversation should explore all the different options available and determine which is the best fit for everyone to maximize financial aid and minimize taxes.
+College Aid Pro has experts that can help lead this conversation.
+Sign up and schedule a meeting with one of our college funding experts at anytime!